 Suggested books for Cuba:

-Don’t forget to arrange a health insure before heading to Cuba.
+Don’t forget to arrange a health insurance before heading to Cuba.
 Visitors are often stopped at the border and checked if they have a valid insurance.
 In case you don’t have one, you might be forced to buy a Cuban one.
 But not all insurances cover Cuba.
 World Nomads Travel Insurance covers Cuba since a few months ago, so you might want to get their insurance, as it’s the best out there.